-Design a full adder circuit.
+Objective: To implement a Full adder circuit.

 A full adder adds binary numbers and accounts for values carried in as well as out.
-A one-bit full adder adds three one-bit numbers, often written as A, B, and C{in} ; A and B are the operands, and C{in} is a bit carried in from the next less significant stage.
+A one-bit full adder adds three one-bit numbers, often written as A, B, and $C{in}$ ; A and B are the operands, and $C{in}$ is a bit carried in from the next less significant stage.
 The full-adder is usually a component in a cascade of adders, which add 8, 16, 32, etc. binary numbers.
-The circuit produces a two-bit output, output carry and sum typically represented by the signals C{out} and S.
+The circuit produces a two-bit output, output carry and sum typically represented by the signals $C{out}$ and S.